 In the Beginning

-Internet Display of Real Estate Listings Gets Conformed
+Internet Display of Real-Estate Listings Gets Conformed

 Almost 100% of brokers participate in the IDX pool.
-The MLS keeps the database of all participating brokers listings and gives (actually there usually is a small fee) the participating brokers an IDX feed to access those listings.
-To display other brokers listings, they must follow a pretty rigid set of rules including what property types and fields they can display, how often they must update their site and certain disclosures.
+The MLS keeps the database of all participating brokers listings and gives (actually, there usually is a small fee) the participating brokers an IDX feed to access those listings.
+To display other brokers’ listings, they must follow a pretty rigid set of rules, including what property types and fields they can display, how often they must update their site, and certain disclosures.
 DEAN Knows specializes in IDX and VOW Implementation and Compliance.

 They quickly realized that the MLSs had all of the listings and were not willing to turn that data over.
-Although many did give a multitude of web companies direct feeds, the response was most brokers that had invested all that money in their own websites, barked and barked loudly.
-The 3rd Party Aggregators then found that they could simply ask the broker or the agent to upload their listings—and low and behold they did.
-They offered to get more “eye balls” on their listings thus giving them a better chance of selling.
-3rd Party Aggregators popped up left and right all touting a different business model.
-Before you knew it, they had more places to put your listings on the web then there were listings.
-The challenges, they quickly found out, is they had very little consistency.
-They didn’t have that all important IDX data feed.
-They don’t get every listing and when a property goes under contract, many real estate agents don’t take the time to remove it from the site which caused the sites to display listings that were no longer available.
+Although many did give a multitude of web companies direct feeds, the response was that most brokers who invested all that money in their own websites barked—and barked loudly.
+The Third-Party Aggregators then found that they could simply ask the broker or the agent to upload their listings—and low and behold, they did.
+They offered to get more “eyeballs” on broker/agent listings, thus giving them a better chance of selling.
+Third-Party Aggregators popped up left and right, all touting a different business model.
+Before long, they had more places to put listings on the Internet than there were listings.
+The challenges, they quickly found out, were listings had very little consistency.
+They didn’t have that all-important IDX data feed.
+They don’t get every listing, and when a property goes under contract, many real-estate agents don’t take the time to remove it from the site, which caused the sites to display listings that were no longer available.

-Here Come The Syndicators
+Here Come the Syndicators

-Local Real Estate Broker Websites
+Local Real-Estate Broker Websites

-I personally have some very strong ideas on how this SHOULD work, who is right and who is wrong, and what the future holds— I have chosen to leave all of that out too.
-Luckily…I can write as many blog posts as I want!
-Be scared…. be very scared.
+I personally have some strong ideas on how this SHOULD work, who is right and who is wrong, and what the future holds.
+I have chosen to leave all of that information out also.
+Luckily, I can write as many blog posts as I want!
+Be scared . . . be very scared.

 If you have a specific question or comment, please be sure to leave it below and I will do my best to answer.